Florentine citron

 The Florentine citron – citron hybrid of Florence (cedrato di Firenze) – is a very fragrant citrus fruit, which is named after its most known origin of cultivation.
 Its scientific name is Citrus × limonimedica 'Florentina' Lush.

 Source and genetics

 This variety or hybrid originated in Italian Renaissance gardens.
 Today it is considered to be a lemon × citron hybrid.

-It's known to be one parent of the Bizzaria chimaera.
+It's known to be one parent of the Bizzarria chimaera.